rubygarage/rubygarage.github.com/slides/factory-bot.markdown

 end
 ```

-Just the following line down the file `rails_helper.rb`
+We need include a support folder for rspec.
+Add following line down the file `rails_helper.rb` this will
+tell rails to load the modules under the `spec/support`.

 spec/rails_helper.rb <!-- .element: class="filename" -->